kbooten/nightingale/chromeprivacypolicy.md

 *Updated August 17, 2021*

-Nightingale reads the content of websites you visit, including in incognito mode.
+Nightingale reads the content of websites you visit.

 Nightingale works locally.
 It does not transmit your data anywhere.